abinayasangeetha/sqlinjection/README.md

 ===============================================================

 Now after logging out you will see the login page.
-In the login page give ganesh’ # .
+In the login page give abinaya’ # .
 You can see the page now enters into the administrator page as before when giving the password.

 ![image1](https://github.com/abinayasangeetha/sqlinjection/assets/119393675/7540e22c-2149-4553-90c9-1c00a38f5530)